escobard/aws-cloud-apps/server/graphql/README.md

 # API

 A simple GraphQL API with CRUD operations for Notes.
-This application expects the PostgreSQL database available on `localhost:5000`.
+This application expects the project's  PostgreSQL database available on `localhost:5000`.

 ## Quickstart